 The PDA Society is often contacted by people wanting to know how best to work with their local authorities on this, and we produced a guide with some template materials.

 We’re now delighted to share details of the first in what we hope will be many local campaigns.

-Abigail Axton has surveyed 110 families in the Hampshire and Sussex area (falling under the Sussex Partnership NHS Foundation Trust) and written a detailed report (Hampshire & Surrey report).
+Abigail Axton has surveyed 110 families in the Hampshire and Sussex area (falling under the Sussex Partnership NHS Foundation Trust) and written a detailed report (Hampshire & Sussex report).
 The document shares local families’ struggles for diagnosis and support, highlights the barriers experienced when trying to accessing services and makes suggestions for improvements.
 Sussex Partnership has previously issued a position statement about PDA, which is inadequate and has failed to improve outcomes as Abigail’s survey demonstrates.